 - Furore, Italy: the most beautiful place on earth and then there is Ravello

-First Stop From Rome to Positano: Abby of Monte Cassino
+First Stop From Rome to Positano by car: Abby of Monte Cassino

 The Abbey of Monte Cassino is a monastery built in 529 AD on the top of the hill above the town of Cassino.
 It has some amazing views of the valley below.
 And the best part is that there is practically nobody there!

-Second Stop From Rome to Positano: Herculaneum (Scavi di Ercolano)
+Second Stop From Rome to Positano by Car: Herculaneum (Scavi di Ercolano)

 Then it was back in our rented Peugeot and on to Herculaneum.
 We opted to go see this mini Pompeii because of time constraints on the way to Positano.
 It is right dab smack in the middle of Naples and we enjoyed seeing it.
 Herculaneum was buried by the volcanic eruption of Mt.
 Vesuvius in 79 AD, so it is basically a preserved city from that era.
 Look at the picture below, where above the ruins, you can actually see modern day apartments.
 It is above because these ruins were buried and then dug out and there are just regular Neapolitans walking around in their neighborhood above with this ancient ruin right in their backyard.